Terradue/doc-tep-geohazards/source/tutorials/MPIC-OPT_faq.rst

 ..
 [1] Rosu, A. M., Pierrot-Deseilligny, M., Delorme, A., Binet, R., & Klinger, Y. (2015).
 Measurement of ground displacement from optical satellite image correlation using the free open-source software MicMac.
 ISPRS Journal of Photogrammetry and Remote Sensing, 100, 48-59.
 ..
 [2] Stumpf, A., Malet, J.-P. and Delacourt, C. (2017).
 Correlation of satellite image time-series for the detection and monitoring of slow-moving landslides.
 Remote Sensing of Environment, 189: 40-55.
 DOI:10.1016/j.rse.2016.11.007
 ..
 [3] Brigot, G., Colin-Koeniguer, E., Plyer, A., & Janez, F. (2016).
 Adaptation and evaluation of an optical flow method applied to coregistration of forest remote sensing images.
 IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, 9(7), 2923-2939.
 ..
-[4] Provost, F., Michéa, D., Malet J.-P., Boissier, E., Pointal, E., Stumpf, A., Pacini F., Doin M.-P., Lacroix, P., Bally, P. (submitted).
-Terrain deformation measurements from optical satellite imagery: the MPIC-OPT processing services for geohazards monitoring.
-Remote Sensing of Environment (submitted).
+[4] Provost, F., Michéa, D., Malet, J. P., Boissier, E., Pointal, E., Stumpf, A., Pacini, F., Doin, M.-P., Lacroix, P., Proy, C., Bally, P. (2022).
+Terrain deformation measurements from optical satellite imagery: The MPIC-OPT processing services for geohazards monitoring.
+Remote Sensing of Environment, 274, 112949.
 ..
 [5] Bontemps, N., Lacroix, P., & Doin, M. P. (2018).
 Inversion of deformation fields time-series from optical images, and application to the long term kinematics of slow-moving landslides in Peru.
 Remote Sensing of Environment, 210, 144-158.
 ..
 [6] Qiu, S., Zhu, Z., & He, B. (2019).
 Fmask 4.0: Improved cloud and cloud shadow detection in Landsats 4–8 and Sentinel-2 imagery.
 Remote sensing of environment, 231, 111205.